Image

 Hometown: Chicago, IL

-High School: Taft High School
+High School: Jenison Senior High School

 Simon Swager